Bedford Corner and Bath Road area

-If you have any views on the above, please let us know by email to [secretary@]
+If you have any views on the above, please let us know by email: email@example.com

-Hounslow Council is considering the introduction of double-height bicycle racks at Chiswick Back Common next to the railway bridge.
-Ealing introduced additional hoops last year.
+Hounslow Council has introduce double-height bicycle racks at Chiswick Back Common next to the railway bridge.
 Cyclists should note that each hoop has space for two bikes, not just one.